 Even though it’s made far from Japan, this is the most authentic one you can get your hands on without shelling out a few hundred dollars for a true sushi knife.
 The carbon steel used in the making is of VG10 type, which is imported straight from Japan.
 The sharpness of the blade is uncanny, and the highly-performing 67 Damascus layers don’t fail to deliver.
 If you’re a nerdy chef, know that this blade scores a whopping 62 on the Rockwell scale of hardness.

 When using this unique knife, cutting becomes an effortless task of simply placing it where you want to make a cut and just let gravity do the rest since you don’t even need to apply much pressure.
 As usual, it is single-beveled, with a length of 8-inches.
 The tang which is of the full type enables the application of a superior force, and versatility is guaranteed by the triple rivets and the nitrogen coolness.

 The military-inspired handle is G-10, and it is properly shaped for maximum comfort and provides great control.
-The packaging is a nice wooden box which is neat, and it has a 100% money back guarantee policy.
+The packaging is a nice wooden box that is neat, and it has a 100% money-back guarantee policy.
 The only downside is the heaviness and the high price.
 So if you’re willing to make the appropriate investment, trust us in that you will be 100% satisfied as we have hardly found any flaws with this product.

 What we like about it: